Privacy Policy

 How Dryx handles your data (short answer: it stays on your Mac).

-Effective: May 4, 2026 · Last updated: May 4, 2026
+Effective: May 4, 2026 · Last updated: June 28, 2026

 The short version

 Dryx is an offline-first macOS application.
-Your scan data, secrets metadata, and behavioral telemetry never leave your machine.
-We have no servers that receive your information, no analytics dashboards tracking your behavior, and no way to see what you scan.
+Your inspection data, secrets metadata, and behavioral telemetry never leave your machine.
+We have no servers that receive your information, no analytics dashboards tracking your behavior, and no way to see what you inspect.
 A small number of explicitly-disclosed network calls exist (Apple StoreKit, optional MCP Registry verification, Skill Shield package fetches you initiate, and webhooks you configure).
 Everything else is local.

 - No accounts, no login, no authentication